These delicious puff pastry cherry turnovers are filled with sweet cherries and cream cheese, then topped with roasted almonds and vanilla glaze.

 How to Make Cherry Turnovers

 #1: Choose fresh or frozen cherries

 I've used frozen cherries in this cherry filling for the sake of convenience.
 Here in Colorado, we only have good fresh cherries for a couple months out of the year.
 Using frozen cherries makes these turnovers possible year-round.
 The other tremendous benefit of using frozen cherries is that you don't have to pit them.

 However, if you'd rather use fresh cherries, please do so.
 The only thing that might be affected by using fresh cherries is how juicy your cherries are.
 If the cherries don't seem to be releasing much juice as they cook, just add a couple tablespoons of water, cherry or apple juice.

-Option #6: Use another variety of berry besides cherry.
+#6: Try these turnovers with another variety of berry besides cherry

 Here's the part of cherry turnovers that's not optional: